akercheval/si/README.md

 ### Sí
 ##### A coding utility for native Spanish speakers

 Sí is a pseudo-programming language that serves as a Spanish-based alternative to C++, so that Spanish speakers can write code using Spanish keywords that make more sense to them than English ones do.
-This is especially useful for Spanish- speaking students who are learning to code for the first time, allowing them to learn to write programs without having to first understand English.
+This is especially useful for Spanish-speaking students who are learning to code for the first time, allowing them to learn to write programs without having to first understand English.

 In other words, code written using the Spanish keywords in Sí translates directly to C++ code that can be compiled and run without ever having to look at English.

 For example, a Hello World program in C++ would look like this:
 ```